These mouth-watering Thai Beef Satay Skewers are tangy, tender, and perfectly balanced with a cool and creamy peanut dipping sauce.

 When serving, I like to place on a platter with cilantro sprigs and fresh limes.

-You are going to love the smoky, slightly-charred flavor and bright freshness of the lemons and ginger.
+You are going to love the smoky, slightly-charred beef flavor and bright freshness of the lemons and ginger in the marinade.
 Cool it all off in the creamy peanut dipping sauce and your taste buds are going to be begging you for more.

 No forks required.